fanat503/Text-Span-JEPA/README.md

 diagnostics
 -----------

-you cannot debug a JEPA by watching loss go down. loss decreases while representations collapse. you need metrics to detect it. we log 30+ every step:
+you cannot debug a JEPA by watching loss go down. loss decreases while representations can collapse. you need metrics to detect it. we log 30+ every step:

-nextlat / nextlat-rank (Microsoft Research, 2025)
+nextlat / nextlat-rank (Microsoft Research) effective_rank
-effective_rank
 participation_ratio
 condition_number